mgcaret/of816/docs/forth_dictionary.md

 - Immediate.
 - Compile-only.

-_( -- )_ alter execution semantics of most recently-created definition to perform the execution semantics of the code following DOES>.
+_( -- )_ alter execution semantics of most recently-CREATEd definition to perform the execution semantics of the code following DOES>.

 ## DROP